brettz9/jp/README.md

 ### JSONP.executeCallback

-This method will execute a callback dictated by the URL parameter whose name is indicated by `callbackParam`, which is supplied in an optional options object as the second argument (and which defaults to `"callback"`).
+This method will execute a callback dictated by the URL parameter of the currently running script whose name is indicated by `callbackParam`, which is supplied in an optional options object as the second argument (and which defaults to `"callback"`).
 The URL parameter value should be a dot-separated path relative to `baseObject` or the global object if none is supplied.

 ```js
 JSONP.executeCallback(obj, {baseObject, callbackParam} = {callbackParam: 'callback'});
 ```

-So if the URL were `http://example.com/?callback=someClass.someMethod`, then the following:
+So if the URL of the script were `http://example.com/?callback=someClass.someMethod`, then the following:

 ```js
 JSONP.executeCallback({test: "Hello"});